nc1z/settlements-enrichment-service/docs/testing_and_coverage.md

 With the time constraint, I did not choose to use Test Driven Development (TDD) in the creation of this project.

-This was my priorities during my scoping of the effort + time:
+These were my priorities during my scoping of the effort + time:

 1. Service Unit Tests
     - These unit tests are the most important, as they cover the core purpose and business logic of our application.